 Hotel Hikyonoyu (B,L,D)

 Travel north to Zentsuji, a lovely complex of temples and a pagoda that marks the birthplace of the Buddhist priest, Kobo Daishi.
-In Takamatsu, stroll the 17th-century gardens of Ritsurin Park, photographing tranquil images of graceful bridges arcing over ponds.
+In Takamatsu, stroll the 17th-century gardens of Ritsurin Park, photographing tranquil images of a local model in kimono on graceful bridges arcing over ponds.
 A ferry then brings us to the small island of Naoshima, which has recently emerged as a mecca of contemporary art and architecture.
-Our home for the night is a photo op in itself: the cutting-edge Benesse House was designed by acclaimed architect Tadao Ando.
-This evening, catch the sunset on the island-dotted Inland Sea from our excellent vantage point at the hotel.
+Our home for two nights is a photo op in itself: the cutting-edge Benesse House was designed by acclaimed architect Tadao Ando.
+This evening, photograph the island-dotted Inland Sea from our excellent vantage point at the hotel.

 Benesse House (B,L,D)